namespaceappclub/namespaceappclub.github.io/src/contents/articles/cold-drinks-were-the-remedy.md

 template: article.jade
 ---

 What do Code and Drinks have in common?
 Not that much thankfully (imagine the bugs).
-Since we had an event for [coding](/articles/public-coding-roundup.html) recently, this time we got about the drinking part with our first mixer!
+Since we had an event for [coding](/articles/public-coding-roundup.html) recently, this time we got about the drinking part!
 <span class="more"></span>

 We got cozy at [Bootleggers](https://www.facebook.com/Bootleggerstt) from around 6pm.
 The rain killed our dream to sit outside but it didn't kill night one bit.